dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 ### Interactivity

-Wikipedia is the perfect site for what HTML was really designed for: mostly static documents.
-There are a few elements and attributes that are intended to make interactivity possible without JavaScript.
-For example, the [details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) element creates a widget that can toggled between an open and closed state.
+Wikipedia is the perfect website for what HTML was originally designed for: static documents that are connected through hyperlinks.
+HTML now has some elements and attributes that are intended to make interactivity possible without JavaScript.
+For example, the [details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) element creates a widget that can be toggled between open and closed states.

 Bootstrap's progress bar [doesn't use](https://getbootstrap.com/docs/5.0/components/progress/) the HTML